 Changes or alterations have been required in, or incorporated into, the Proposed Project Alternative which would avoid or substantially lessen this potentially significant environmental effect as identified in the FEIR/FEIS.
+Such changes or alterations are within the responsibility and jurisdiction of another public agency and not the agency making the finding, and have been adopted by such other agency or can and should be adopted by such other agency.

-Project implementation would involve intensive grading and construction activities for infrastructure and building and road foundations over more than 3,500 acres of varied terrain, ranging from relatively flat, to gently rolling, to steeply sloped (in the eastern portion of the SPA).
+Project implementation would involve intensive grading and construction activities for infrastructure and building and road foundations over more than 3,500 acres of varied terrain, ranging from relatively flat, to gently rolling, to steeply sloped (in the eastern portion of the

+SPA).
 Construction activities would occur in soils that have moderate wind and water erosion hazard potential.
-Conducting these activities would result in the temporary disturbance of soil and would expose disturbed areas to winter storm events.
-Rain of sufficient intensity could dislodge soil particles from the soil surface.
-If the storm is large enough to generate runoff, localized erosion could occur.
-On the steeper eastern slopes, severe erosion could occur as a result of project development.
-In addition, soil disturbance during the summer as a result of construction activities could result in soil loss because of wind erosion.
-Therefore, direct impacts associated with construction-related erosion are potentially significant.
-Indirect impacts from soil erosion, such as sediment transport and potential loss of aquatic habitat, are evaluated in Sections 3A.3, "Biological Resources - Land," and 3A.9, "Hydrology and Water Quality -Land," respectively, of the DEIR/DEIS.
+Direct impacts associated with construction-related erosion are potentially significant.
+Indirect impacts from soil erosion, such as sediment transport and potential loss of aquatic habitat, are evaluated in Sections 3A.3, "Biological Resources - Land," and 3A.9, "Hydrology and Water Quality - Land," respectively, of the DEIR/DEIS.
 Implementation of Mitigation Measure 3A.7-3 along with Mitigation Measure 3A.9-1 would reduce potentially significant construction-related erosion impacts under the Proposed Project Alternative to a less-than-significant level because grading and erosion control plans with specific erosion and sediment control measures such as those suggested above or listed in Mitigation Measure 3A.9-1 would be prepared, approved by the appropriate City or county department, and implemented.